Andrea Negroni: Church career

 Starting in 1735, Andrea Negroni occupied several posts of increasing responsibility in the Roman Curia, notably at the Apostolic Signatura, and was appointed a secular canon of St Peter's Basilica in 1759.
-The following year, he was ordained a subdeacon; that same year he was named commendatory abbot of the now-ruined Abbey of SS.
+The following year, he was ordained a subdeacon; that same year he was named commendatory abbot of the Abbey of SS.
 Severo e Martirio nell'Orvietano, a post he held until 1789.

 Negroni was made a Cardinal-Deacon by Pope Clement XIII in the consistory of 18 July 1763, receiving his red hat three days later, and given the titular Church of S. Maria in Aquiro.
 He went on to be given additional posts appropriate to his new station, such as Auditor of His Holiness (1765) and Secretary of the Chancery of Apostolic Briefs (1767-1775).
 He also served as the Cardinal Protector of the Cistercian Order, as well as of the Bernardine nuns and the Basilian monks, as well as of Bergamo and numerous towns and groups.
 In 1765, he was granted the transfer of his title to the Church of Sts.
 Vitus, Modest and Crescentius.

 In 1763 the Cardinal took responsibility for raising the young Marquess Ercole Consalvi, whose father had just died.
 Consalvi went on to become an official of the Papal Court, and himself a Cardinal, rising to the office of Cardinal Secretary of State under Pope Pius VII, whose chief advisor he was through the turbulent years of the French occupation of Italy (1797-1814).

 Negroni took part in the 1769 conclave which elected Pope Clement XIV and that of 1774-75 which elected Pope Pius VI.